WorldVistA/VistA/Documentation/Install/Vagrant.rst

 download the correct version of vagrant according to your operating system.

 The vagrant download site is organized so the latest version is always at the top.
-OSEHRA has tested Vagrant 1.3.5, but there is no reason at this point newer versions won't work.

 Vagrant also shows the operating system icons to the left of the links to make the choice easier.

 You can install Vagrant at this point.
 It is a simple installer that you can take the defaults through the installation process.

+NOTE: OSEHRA has tested Vagrant 2.1.2 with VirtualBox 5.1.28.
+Other compatible versions may be used.

 VirtualBox
 ----------